WordPress Widgets vs. Plugins: What’s the Difference?

 Widgets are, admittedly, a bit more difficult to explain.
 They are tools that help you add functions, content and segments that your website needs but does not have.
 Unlike plugins, they are more related to your site design than anything else.

 It’s hard to come up with a precise definition of what widgets are.
 It seems that even the WordPress people have difficulties with this one.
 But let’s try:

 Some widgets already come with WordPress, by default.
 These include post categories, tag clouds, search bars, navigation, and so on.
-If you need these elements, you have to add them, as widgets, to the predefined widget areas.
+If you need these elements, you have to add them as widgets, to the predefined widget areas.
 These depend on the theme you’re using, but in most cases they include your website’s sidebar, as well as the footer.
-It’s important to understand that these widget (or widgetized) areas are always predefined and they represent the only places where you can actually add a widget – you can’t just put one anywhere you want.
+It’s important to understand that these widget (or widgetized) areas are usually predefined by the theme, although you can also create your own custom widget areas.
+They represent the only places where you can actually add a widget – you can’t just put one anywhere you want.

 In the picture below, the blog page has a search bar, recent posts, categories, etc., all located in the sidebar.
 These were all added as widgets.